SergeyIvanov87/Code-Metric-Visualizer-Platform/common/images/streaming_test_aggregator/log_event_aggregator/README.md

-# Kafka test aggregator image
+# Log event aggregator image

 This service is the test analyzer.
 It consumes `connection_log` records for one `CAPTURE_ID` from Kafka until it receives `capture_complete`, writes the decoded